Button Aids & Zipper Pulls

-Everyone gets dressed and undressed on a daily basis, it is a natural part of our daily routine.
-This includes the activity of zipping and unbuttoning pants around 5 times a day.
-A dressing assistance device, such as a sock aid or shoe horn can restore independence and give patients dignity and confidence.
-With an assistance aid you can easily button jeans or a jacket before you go out.
+Everyone gets dressed and undressed on a daily basis; it is a natural part of our daily routine.
+This includes the activity of zipping and unbuttoning pants around five times a day.
+A dressing assistance device, such as a sock aid or shoe horn, can restore independence and give patients dignity and confidence.
+With an assistance aid, you can easily button jeans or a jacket before you go out.

 Zipper helpers can provide users who have arthritis or experience stiffness in their fingers with a convenient way to fasten the zippers on their clothing.
-This is an ideal dressing aid for users who have difficulty gripping or reaching a standard zip.
-They are also ideal for clothing that contains hard-to-reach zippers, such as dressing that zip up in the back.
+This is an ideal dressing aid for users who have difficulty gripping or reaching a standard zipper.
+They are also ideal for clothing that contains hard-to-reach zippers, such as dresses that zip up in the back.

 Zipper assistance aids are generally constructed with a hook at one end and a tab on the opposite end.
 The hook can be easily engaged in the zip tab then pulled up or down to dress or undress.
 It is designed to manipulate a slide fastener having a slider body with a pull tab.

 Individuals who experience challenges associated with tremors, arthritic fingers, or loss of hand dexterity can make the simple task of buttoning a shirt into a frustrating situation.
 A button helper is generally constructed from a plastic handle and a metal loop that can be used with either the right or left hand.
 It slides through the buttonhole and loops over the button, then is simply pulled through the hole and secured.
 With practice, a button aid can become an easy and effective tool for daily assistance.
 If you experience limited mobility on one side more than the other, it can be helpful if the buttonhole is on the dominant side of the user so the edges of the garment can be held steady.